top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 ### Coordination

+Our coordination algorithm allows the hybrid management of situations with and without a traffic light.

+In the situation without the traffic light, the algorithm is based on the concept of the exponential backoff, cited above.
+The basic concept is really simple: a Duckiebot can act on its own and decide wether to enter the intersection or to wait, without the help of a centralised system.
+The Duckiebot arrives at the intersection and recognises its type.
+Once it stops in enters the state AT_STOP_CLEARING, which represents the action of deciding what to do.
+When the Duckiebot is in the state AT_STOP_CLEARING, it starts blinking at the specific defined frequency.
+This makes it recognisable for the potential other Duckiebots waiting in the other lanes.
+The other task of a Duckiebot in this state, is to check the existence other waiting Duckiebots.
+Since we assumed that the Duckiebot is only able to see front and right, these are the two regions of its visual where it checks if other Duckiebots are present.
+In order to check if a Duckiebot stays in the other lanes, we use the defined command SignalsDetection.
+If the Duckiebot sees other Duckiebots waiting in front or right to it, it sacrifices itself by entering in the state SACRIFICE.
+This consists in the first place in stopping blinking and looking, allowing other seen Duckiebots to coordinate.
+This state lasts for a random bounded time, defined with the variable random_delay.
+Once this random time has passed, the Duckiebot re-enters the state AT_STOP_CLEARING.
+If instead the Duckiebot does not see any other Duckiebot waiting, it enters in the state KEEP_CALM.
+This state makes sure that the Duckiebot waits a different random time before deciding to navigate the interection, decreasing the chance of a possible crash due to errors in the navigation.
+During this period, the Duckiebot checks if other Duckiebots are blinking: if yes, he sacrifices itself and enters the state SACRIFICE; if not, it enters the state GO, which corresponds to the decision to navigate the intersection.

+The coordination algorithm in the situation with the traffic light, is simpler.
+As the Duckiebot arrives to the intersection, it recognises its type and enters the state TL_SENSING.
+In this state, he checks for the traffic light signal which allows it to navigate the intersection.
+In this case it enters the state GO, which corresponds to the decision to navigate the intersection.
+If not, it waits until its turn comes.

 ### Implementation

 Describe here, in technical detail, what you have done.
 Make sure you include:
 - a theoretical description of the algorithm(s) you implemented